derhasi/freistilbox-docs/content/basics/boxfile.md

 Shared folders are part of the application code space but need to be shared between all application servers of a cluster since they are writable by the web application.

-Public shared folders are defined in a shared_folders collection as a list of paths, relative to the application's document root:
+Public shared folders are defined in a collection named `shared_folders` as a list of paths relative to the application's document root:

     shared_folders:
       - sites/default/files
       - sites/www.example.com/files

-<span class="label label-info">Info</span> Private shared folders can be directly created via SFTP/SSH in the docroot/private folder and are reachable via ../private relative to the application's document root.
+<span class="label label-info">Info</span> Private shared folders can be created manually via SFTP/SSH in `current/private` and are available to the web application below the path `../private` relative to the application's document root.

 ## Environment-specific files

-Environment-specific files are alternative configuration files that are used only in a specific staging environment.
-For example, this could be used for providing a variation of the application's database credentials for each development stage.
+Environment-specific files are configuration files contained in the repository that are used only in a specific staging environment.
+This enables you to use a common code base both for a testing website instance and for production.
+You put the configuration files for both environments, for example the application's database credentials, into the repository and define them as environment-specific.
+Our deployment process then chooses the right configuration file for the right environment.

+In the following example, our deployment will create a symbolic link named `.htaccess` and has it point either to `.htaccess.production` or `.htaccess.test`, depending on which website instance the repository is deployed.
+The same happens for `.htpasswd` and `sites/default/settings.php`.

     env_specific_files:
       .htaccess: